 The purpose of the course is to provide training to navigation officers to operate ships in polar waters and to meet the mandatory minimum STCW requirements for the training and qualifications of masters and deck officers on ships operating in polar waters, specifically as these apply to Tables A-V/4-1 “Specifications of minimum standard of competence in basic training for ships operating in polar waters”.

-Delivered over 5 days, this 34-hour course is a blend of both classroom and online instruction.
+Delivered over 5 days, this 34-hour course is a blend of classroom instruction, practical exercises and simulations.

 Subjects covered include the stages of development of ice, legislative requirements, additional hazards of polar waters navigation, ship construction and performance in ice and low temperatures, maneuvering in ice, pollution prevention measures, crew preparation and safety requirements.